Animated sitcom

-An animated sitcom is a subgenre of the sitcom that is animated instead of live action and is generally made or created for adult audiences in most cases.
-The Simpsons, South Park, and Family Guy are three of the longest-running animated sitcoms.
+An animated sitcom is a subgenre of a television sitcom that is animated, and is usually made or created for adult audiences.
+The Simpsons, South Park, Family Guy, SpongeBob SquarePants, and American Dad! are five of the longest-running American animated sitcoms.

 History

 Early history

-The Flintstones, which debuted in 1960, is considered the first example of the animated sitcom genre.
+The Flintstones, which debuted in 1960, was the first example of the animated sitcom genre.
 A similar cartoon, The Jetsons, which took place in the future rather than the past, followed in 1962.
 Marc Blake argued it started the "science fiction sitcom sub genre".

 Animated sitcoms have been more controversial than traditional cartoons from the onset.
 The Flintstones was originally oriented at parents, as an animated version of The Honeymooners, though it was primarily popular with children.
 David Bennett argued that when it was originally released, it was aimed at an adult audience, and called it the "direct ancestors" of current adult animation, because it covered adult subjects.
 Bennett stated that it specifically influenced The Simpsons, along with animations on Adult Swim and Netflix.
-His argument was confirmed by the fact that The Huckleberry Hound Show, created by William Hanna and Joseph Barbera, became a "surprise hit with adult audiences."
+His argument was confirmed by the fact that The Huckleberry Hound Show, another animated sitcom created by William Hanna and Joseph Barbera, became a "surprise hit with adult audiences."
 Even though some argued that The Flintstones later influenced The Simpsons, other scholars said that although the show caused a boom in primetime animation and "subverted conventional TV", the result would be driving animation out of primetime "for almost three decades".
 Despite this, scholar John Libbey argued that the show utilized "subversive qualities of animation."

 From 1972 to 1974, Hanna-Barbera produced Wait Till Your Father Gets Home, an adult-oriented sitcom in the style of All in the Family.
 The series dealt with subjects such as feminism and the generation gap.